Qiskit/rustworkx/docs/source/networkx.rst

 .. _networkx:

 ###########################
-retworkx for networkx users
+retworkx for NetworkX users
 ###########################

-This is an introductory guide for existing networkx users on how to use retworkx, how it differs from networkx, and key differences to keep in mind.
+This is an introductory guide for existing `NetworkX <https://networkx.org>`__ users on how to use retworkx, how it differs from NetworkX, and key differences to keep in mind.

 Some Key Differences
 ====================